ceph/ceph/doc/dev/perf_counters.rst

  Perf counters
 ===============

-.. note:: Perf counters were introduced in the Reef release of Ceph.

 The perf counters provide generic internal infrastructure for gauges and counters.
 The counted values can be both integer and float.
 There is also an "average" type (normally float) that combines a sum and num counter which can be divided to provide an average.

 The intention is that this data will be collected and aggregated by a tool like ``collectd`` or ``statsd`` and fed into a tool like ``graphite`` for graphing and analysis.
 Also, note the :doc:`../mgr/prometheus` and the :doc:`../mgr/telemetry`.